 CHRISTIAN MCCAFFREY (Running Back)

 Upon entering the NFL in 2017 following an All-American career at Stanford University, Carolina Panthers running back Christian McCaffrey was quick to establish a focal point of his outreach efforts.
 "I've always had a huge respect for the military," said Christian.
-"I have a little bit of military background on my dad's side (Ed McCaffrey, who had a 13-year NFL career), so growing up it's just some of the values instilled in me at a young age.
+"I have a little bit of military background on my dad's side, so growing up it's just some of the values instilled in me at a young age.
 Without the men and women who defend our country, I wouldn't be able to play the game that I love so much."
-Through his personal engagement over the past four seasons, Christian has partnered with military service organizations USO of North Carolina and Veterans Bridge Home in a variety of morale-raising and fundraising efforts.
-He has also joined forces with team and league partners USAA and Lowe's to support their military outreach initiatives as well.
+Through his personal engagement over the past five seasons, Christian has partnered with military service organizations USO of North Carolina and Veterans Bridge Home in a variety of morale-raising and fundraising efforts.
+He has also joined forces with team and league partners USAA and Lowe's to support their military outreach initiatives.
 Christian's efforts are grassroots, grounded and personal.
-Christian's respect for the military drives his engagement efforts.
-"I want to get involved on the medical side of it for troops that come home and make sure their healthcare is top of the line.
-I get treated every day, and those guys deserve the same kind of care when they get back.
+His own game day tradition of providing tickets to service members to each Panthers home game has served dozens of active-duty military.
+In 2021, Christian embarked on a deeply personal effort to support troops and their families dealing with the challenges of Post Traumatic Stress Disorder as his foundation established the 22 and Troops initiative in partnership with REBOOT Recovery.
+22 and Troops was launched out of a desire by McCaffrey to support those who have made the greatest sacrifices and need help to address what happens when the uniform comes off, and these heroes come home.
+With more than 22 veterans dying by suicide every day, these families simply cannot wait.
+"My own football season in 2020 taught me some lessons about resilience, but that hardly compares to what these heroes face and must grapple with when they come home and make their comeback," said McCaffrey.
+"With 22 and Troops, we can show our service men and women and their families that we are their community, here to support them.
+And together with REBOOT, we can offer tools and assistance from others who have walked through this trauma themselves."
+McCaffrey continued, "I have always planned to get involved on the medical side of it for troops who come home and to make sure their healthcare is top of the line.
+I get treated every day, and our service men and women deserve the same kind of care when they get back.
 They deserve a good life when they come back.
-I'd love to get involved with that in the future."

 JIMMY GRAHAM (Tight End)